TUW-GEO/gldas/README.rst

 Installation
 ============

 This package can be installed via pip from pypi.org.
-The minimum required python version is ``3.9``.
+The minimum supported python version is ``3.10``.

 You can install the gldas package and all required dependencies via